boi1duh/switch-waste-pro-git/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Any dependent changes have been merged and published

 ### Related Issues

 Fixes # (issue number)
 Closes # (issue number)

 ### Additional Notes

 Add any additional notes or context about this pull request here.

 ### Testing Instructions

-If this PR requires special testing instructions, please provide them:
+If this PR requires special testing instructions, please provide detailed steps:

 1. Step 1
 2. Step 2